 - The editors support the Council of Literary Magazines and Presses Contest Code of Ethics.
 Editors will select ten finalists in each category, and judges will select one winner each.
 Students, former students, close associates and friends of the judges must refrain from entering.
 Employees and students of Georgia State University, former students of the editors, and close friends or associates of the editors must also refrain from submitting.

-- Congratulations to the 2018 Winners of the Lamar York Prizes for Fiction and Nonfiction, Michael McGuire for this story “A Day in Which Something Might be Done” and Deborah Thompson for her essay “Concaves”!
+- Congratulations to the 2018 Winners of the Lamar York Prizes for Fiction and Nonfiction, Michael McGuire for his story “A Day in Which Something Might be Done” and Deborah Thompson for her essay “Concaves”!
 Congratulations also to the finalists!

 Alexander Weinstein is the Director of The Martha’s Vineyard Institute of Creative Writing and the author of the short story collection Children of the New World (Picador 2016) which was chosen as a best book of the year by NPR, Google, and Electric Literature and a Notable Book of the Year by the New York Times.
 His fiction and interviews have appeared in Rolling Stone, The Atlantic, The Boston Globe, World Literature Today, Best American Science Fiction & Fantasy 2017, and Best American Experimental Writing 2017.
 He is a recipient of a Sustainable Arts Foundation Award, and he works as an associate professor of Creative Writing at Siena Heights University.